RManojkumar21/Hotel_Management_System_GUI/Windows/README.md

 -- If you imported a table, the newly-imported table will appear in the list of tables.

-## Download the required Modules using Terminal :
+## Download the required Modules using Command Prompt :
  *Just copy the below command and press enter !*

  ### *pip install PyMySql*